verlane/trans-anywhere/README.md

 TransAnywhere by Song
 =====================
 Translates, Suggests and completes words as you type!
 Translate faster and more efficiently anywhere.

 TransAnywhere uses Naver Eng/Kor Dictionary, Daum Eng/Kor Dictionary, Daum Jap/Kor Dictionary, Google Translation, Papago Translation.

-Some anitvirus recognize TransAnywhere as a virus, but there is no virus.
+Some antivirus recognizes TransAnywhere as a virus, but there is no virus.
 Add TransAnywhere to the exclusions.

 ![Screenshot](Screenshot.png)